 To create the best experience in Indigenous sport and recreation, we need to recognize that many parts of Canada’s mainstream sport pathway do not reflect the needs and cultural priorities of Indigenous peoples.
 Accordingly, the Indigenous Long-Term Participant Development Pathway presents a framework that tries to respond to their real needs and goals.

 How Physical Literacy helps Indigenous Peoples

-The Sport for Life Aboriginal Communities: Active for Life resource is a culturally tailored resource that has been developed by Sport for Life Society and the Indigenous Sport Circle, with input from many Indigenous sport and physical activity leaders across the country.
+The Sport for Life Indigenous Communities: Active for Life resource is a culturally tailored resource that has been developed by Sport for Life Society and the Aboriginal Sport Circle, with input from many Indigenous sport and physical activity leaders across the country.
 It is designed for Indigenous community members, such as parents, elders, educators, recreation leaders, and coaches, who value being active as a vehicle to the holistic development and well-being of both the individual and the community.

 We use this resource to support individual champions as they seek to develop quality sport and physical activity programs and build collaborative relationships across community members in a journey towards building an active, healthy, and engaged community.

 - Indigenous Communities: Active for Life Workshop

 - Indigenous Long-Term Participant Development Pathway